ne30/task_almabase/README.md

 # task_almabase
-A CLI based program which utilises github API.
+A CLI based program which utilizes github API.